AdiNarayanB/pdf2wav/README.md

 Adhoc Testing:

+Navigate to the client folder.

-First run the generateToken utlity from cli.py, that will get you the credentials you need to work with the API.
+Then run the generateToken utlity from cli.py, that will get you the credentials you need to work with the API.
 ```
 python3.8  cli.py generatetoken --username asdf --password qwerty